albertz/commandergenius/readme.txt

 Also make sure that your HW textures are not wider than 1024 pixels, or it will fail to allocate such texture on HTC G1.
 Software surfaces may be of any size of course (but you don't want to do expensive memcpy).

-If you want HW acceleration there are some things to remember:
+If you want HW acceleration there are some limitations:
 You cannot blit SW surface to screen, it should be only HW surface.
 You can use colorkey, per-surface alpha and per-pixel alpha with HW surfaces.
 If you're using SDL 1.3 always use SDL_Texture, if you'll be using SDL_Surface with SDL 1.3 it will switch to SW mode.